varsha737/varsha737/README.md

-# 👋 Hi there, I'm Varsha!
+# 👋 Hi there, I'm Ritu Varsha!

 I'm a passionate Full Stack Developer with a strong interest in building real-world, AI-powered web applications.
 I love learning new technologies and turning ideas into impactful projects.